+After a long winter, I’m usually in a rush for summer to start so I can go backpacking.
 Since I typically start my backpacking season with the Easter long weekend, I often go backpack in April or late March.
 At that time of year I usually look for destinations that stay below about 500m elevation if I want to avoid snow.
 Coastal trips and river or lake valley trips are a sure bet!
-There are lots of options out there but in this post I will concentrate on trips that are at least 2 or 3 nights long or longer.
+There are lot of options out there for spring backpacking near Vancouver, but in this post I will concentrate on trips that are at least 2 nights long or longer.

 It’s worth keeping in mind that any backpacking trip you take in spring will likely involve using a trail that has blow-downs, washed out trail sections and perhaps creeks that are running high.
 The West Coast Trail is closed in spring for this reason.
 But if you are prepared to deal with potentially challenging trail conditions, there are lots of other beautiful hikes that are open.